marklemay/thesis/README.md

 latest draft availible [here](https://github.com/marklemay/thesis/releases)

 ## What to Review
-Where are you first confused?
+* Where are you first confused?
-Where do you first get board?
+* Where do you first get board?
+* how much new jargon sould I introduce
+  * name the system `dDyamic`?
+  * better name for the `surface langugae` and `cast langugae`?
+  * `gradual correctness`?

 * Chapter 1
   * is a pluasable argument made
+  * spelling grammar
 * Chapter 2
   * proofs correct
   * formalisms are well motivated
   * formalisms are "standard"
   * prior work is correct
+  * spelling grammar
 * Chapter 3
   * proofs correct
   * formalisms are well motivated
 * Chapter 4
   * formalisms are well motivated
-  * prior work is correct
+  * prior work is correct, and complete
+* Chapter 5
+  * examples
+* Conclusion
+  * photo ready

 ## compile pdf
-need to pull bibliography in with
+get bibliography and fully build with
 ```
 git submodule foreach git pull origin master
 latexmk thesis.tex -pdf